braziljs/eloquente-javascript/12_language.md

 {{index "Object.create function", prototype}}

-We'll use object prototype chains to represent nested scopes, so that the program can add bindings to its local scope without changing the top-level scope.
+We'll use object prototype chains to represent nested scopes so that the program can add bindings to its local scope without changing the top-level scope.